RunestoneInteractive/httlads/_sources/UNGeneralDebates/merging_data.rst

    How many movies are in the Family genre? |blank|

-   - :2770: Is the correct answer
+   - :2767: Is Correct
+     :2770: Includes some duplicate movies.
+Remove duplicates or clean your data.
      :x: Use the len function on the results from querying the genres data frame